An archive of articles addressing water management, ecosystem planning, climate resilience, and other solutions for managing natural resources.

 By Lois Henry, SJV Water In what could be a precursor to state intervention in the San Joaquin Valley’s –...

-by Matt Vasilogambros, Stateline Read more Stateline coverage of how communities across the West are grappling with drought that’s worsening because of...
+by Matt Vasilogambros, Stateline Read more Stateline coverage of how communities across the West are grappling with drought that’s worsening because of climate change.
+Just off an arid stretch of highway in western Arizona, a Saudi dairy company pumps unrestricted amounts of...

 Southern Californians asked to continue using water efficiently to prepare for uncertainty of Colorado River water supplies, by increasing storage...